i-love-flamingo/flamingo-commerce/order/Readme.md

 `orders = data("customerorders")`

 ## Ports
-The module offers a port that need to be implemented to fetch the orders.
+The module offers a port that needs to be implemented to fetch the orders.

 The module comes with 2 possible Adapters for the port:
 * FakeAdapter: Just returns some dummy orders - useful for local testing